Written by Michael Chow, Craig Garbe, Chris Porter, Samantha Lush and Michelle Yung

 Who Will Fund CECRA?

-The federal government and applicable provinces or territories will fund 50 percent of the monthly rent for the applicable three months.
+The federal government and applicable provinces or territories will fund 50 percent of the monthly rent for the applicable three, four or five months.
 Commercial property owners will be responsible for 25 percent and the tenants will be responsible for the remaining 25 percent unless otherwise agreed to between the owner and the tenant.

 What Is Next?

-An additional rent forgiveness program for large business tenants which presumably pay more than $50,000 per month in gross rent has been mentioned by the federal government but no formal announcement has been made as of the date of this blog.
+An additional rent forgiveness program for large business tenants which presumably pay more than $50,000 per month in gross rent has been mentioned by the federal government but no formal announcement has been made.

-Please contact any of the authors should you or any of your clients have any questions regarding CECRA or require any assistance in registering or applying for CECRA.
+Please contact any of the authors by email or phone should you or any of your clients have any questions regarding CECRA or require any assistance in registering or applying for CECRA.